1950 French Grand Prix

 The 1950 French Grand Prix was a Formula One motor race held on 2 July 1950 at Reims-Gueux.
 It was race 6 of 7 in the 1950 World Championship of Drivers.
 The 64-lap race was won by Alfa Romeo driver Juan Manuel Fangio after he started from pole position.
 His teammate Luigi Fagioli finished second and Peter Whitehead took third in a privateer Ferrari.

 Report

 A total of 22 cars entered the event, four of which did not start the race.
 Franco Comotti did not attend the event; Eugène Chaboud did not start in his own car, instead sharing Philippe Étancelin's Talbot-Lago; and the two Scuderia Ferrari entries of Luigi Villoresi and Alberto Ascari withdrew in practice.

-Fangio put in a stunning display with a 116 mph practice lap.
+Fangio put in a stunning display with a 187 km/h (116 mph) practice lap.
 With Ferrari not starting their 3-litre cars, the main opposition was to come from the Talbots, complete with dual ignition engines with 12 spark plugs.
 However, they suffered from radiator problems and overheated, allowing Fangio and Fagioli to lead home another Alfa demonstration run, whilst Farina succumbed to fuel pump trouble.
 Peter Whitehead finished third despite a fractured head gasket in the last two laps.